September 07, 2021

-During his keynote presentation at the 2021 IAA Mobility show this week, Intel CEO Pat Gelsinger revealed our new self-driving robotaxi, powered by Mobileye Drive™ and ready for commercial deployment.
+During his keynote presentation at the 2021 IAA Mobility show, Intel CEO Pat Gelsinger revealed our new self-driving robotaxi, powered by Mobileye Drive™ and ready for commercial deployment.
 And it’s only fitting that it should be hitting the streets of Munich among its first applications.

 Germany is, after all, the birthplace of the automobile, and remains a major global hub of the automotive industry.
 Germany has a famously extensive roadway network.
 And it’s home to several of the world’s leading automakers and suppliers, many of which remain among our best customers and key partners.